Table of Contents

 Under the Roof Repair Program, one can receive a grant up to $15,000.
 This can be used to repair / replace gutters and exterior roofing.

 Under the Handicapped Accessibility Improvement Program, seniors and / or disabled individuals can receive a grant up to $30,000 for home accessibility projects.
+For instance, one might need to widen doorways or replace a vanity sink with a pedestal sink to allow wheelchair access.
 Importantly, these improvements will allow individuals to age at home rather than being forced to move or being placed in a nursing home.

 The Single Family Residential Rehabilitation Program allows households freedom in choosing who will do the reparations / home modifications, and DHCD oversees the project, including reviewing contractor bids.
 However, contractors must be licensed and certified.